ROCm/HIP/docs/markdown/hip_porting_guide.md

 HIP_PATH ?= $(shell hipconfig --path)
 ```

+## Identifying HIP Runtime

+HIP can depend on ROCclr, or NVCC as runtime

+- AMD platform
+`HIP_ROCclr` is defined on AMD platform that HIP use Radeon Open Compute Common Language Runtime, called ROCclr.

+ROCclr is a virtual device interface that HIP runtimes interact with different backends which allows runtimes to work on Linux , as well as Windows without much efforts.

+- NVIDIA platform
+On Nvidia platform, HIP is just a thin layer on top of CUDA.
+On non-AMD platform, HIP runtime determines if nvcc is available and can be used.
+If available, HIP_PLATFORM is set to nvcc and underneath CUDA path is used.

 ## hipLaunchKernel

 hipLaunchKernel is a variadic macro which accepts as parameters the launch configurations (grid dims, group dims, stream, dynamic shared size) followed by a variable number of kernel arguments.
 This sequence is then expanded into the appropriate kernel launch syntax depending on the platform.
 While this can be a convenient single-line kernel launch syntax, the macro implementation can cause issues when nested inside other macros.
 For example, consider the following:

 ```